fangq/mcx/README.txt

- -M [0|1]      (--dumpmask)    1 to dump detector volume masks; 0 do not save -H [1000000] (--maxdetphoton) max number of detected photons -S [1|0]      (--save2pt)     1 to save the flux field; 0 do not save -E [0|int|mch](--seed)        set random-number-generator seed, -1 to generate
+ -M [0|1]      (--dumpmask)    1 to dump detector volume masks; 0 do not save -H [1000000] (--maxdetphoton) max number of detected photons -S [1|0]      (--save2pt)     1 to save the flux field; 0 do not save -O [X|XFEJP]  (--outputtype)  X - output flux, F - fluence, E - energy deposit
-                               if an mch file is followed, MMC will "replay" the detected photon; the replay mode can be used -O [X|XFEJP]  (--outputtype)  X - output flux, F - fluence, E - energy deposit J - Jacobian (replay mode),   P - scattering event counts at each voxel (replay mode only) -k [1|0]      (--voidtime)    when src is outside, 1 enables timer inside void -h            (--help)        print this message
+                               J - Jacobian (replay mode),   P - scattering event counts at each voxel (replay mode only)

- -l            (--log)         print messages to a log file instead -L            (--listgpu)     print GPU information only -I            (--printgpu)    print GPU information and run program -P '{...}'    (--shapes)      a JSON string for additional shapes in the grid -N [10^7|int] (--reseed)      number of scattering events before reseeding RNG -Y [0|int]    (--replaydet)   replay only the detected photons from a given
+== User IO options ==
+ -h            (--help)        print this message
+ -v            (--version)     print MCX revision number -l            (--log)         print messages to a log file instead -i 	       (--interactive) interactive mode

+== Debug options ==
-                               detector (det ID starts from 1), used with -E -W '50,30,20' (--workload)    workload for active devices; normalized by sum -F [0|1]      (--faststep)    1-use fast 1mm stepping, [0]-precise ray-tracing -v            (--version)     print MCX revision number -D [0|int]    (--debug)       print debug information (you can use an integer or                           or a string by combining the following flags) -D [''|RMP]                   1 R  debug RNG
+ -D [0|int]    (--debug)       print debug information (you can use an integer or                           or a string by combining the following flags) -D [''|RMP]                   1 R  debug RNG
-                               2 M  photon movement info
+                               2 M  store photon trajectory info
                                4 P  print progress bar
-  to combine multiple items by using a string, or add selected numbers together
+      combine multiple items by using a string, or add selected numbers together

+== Additional options ==
+ --maxvoidstep  [1000|int]     maximum distance (in voxel unit) of a photon that
+                               can travel before entering the domain, if launched outside (i.e. a widefield source) --maxjumpdebug [1000000|int]  when trajectory is requested (i.e. -D M), use this parameter to set the maximum positions stored (default: 1e6)

+== Example ==
 example: (autopilot mode)
        mcx -A -n 1e7 -f input.inp -G 1 -D P or (manual mode)